Real Symmetric Matrices with Partitioned Eigenvalues: Abstract

 \section{Abstract}

 We study the real algebraic variety of real symmetric matrices with eigenvalue multiplicities determined by a partition.
-We present formulas for the dimension and Euclidean Distance Degree.
-We use representation theory to provide a rational parametrization.
-For small matrices, we provide equations; for larger matrices, we explain how to find equations.
-We describe the ring of invariants under the action of the special orthogonal group.
-For the subvariety of diagonal matrices, we give the Hilbert polynomial.
+We present formulas for the dimension and Euclidean distance degree.
+We give a parametrization by rational functions.
+For small matrices, we provide equations; for larger matrices, we explain how to use representation theory to find equations.
+We describe the ring of invariants under the action of the orthogonal group.
+For the subvariety of diagonal matrices, we give the degree.